Phthalates: European Union

 Some phthalates have been restricted in the European Union for use in children's toys since 1999.
 DEHP, BBP, and DBP are restricted for all toys; DINP, DIDP, and DNOP are restricted only in toys that can be taken into the mouth.
 The restriction states that the amount of these phthalates may not be greater than 0.1% mass percent of the plasticized part of the toy.
+Since 7 July 2020, entry 51 of Annex XVII of REACH has limited DEHP, DBP, BBP and DIBP to 0.1% by weight of the plasticised material in all articles placed on the EU market, not only toys.

 Generally, the high molecular weight phthalates DINP, DIDP, and DPHP have been registered under REACH and have demonstrated their safety for use in current applications.
 They are not classified for any health or environmental effects.

 The low molecular weight products BBP, DEHP, DIBP, and DBP were added to the Candidate list of Substances for Authorisation under REACH in 2008–09, and added to the Authorisation list, Annex XIV, in 2012.
 This means that from February 2015 they are not allowed to be produced in the EU unless authorisation has been granted for a specific use, although they may still be imported in consumer products.
 The creation of an Annex XV dossier, which could ban the import of products containing these chemicals, was being prepared jointly by the ECHA and Danish authorities, and expected to be submitted by April 2016.

 Since 2021, the European Waste Framework Directive requires manufacturers, importers and distributors of products containing phthalates on the REACH Candidate List to notify the European Chemicals Agency.

 In November 2021, the European Commission added endocrine disrupting properties to DEHP and other phthalates, meaning that companies must apply for REACH authorization for some uses that were previously exempted, including in food packaging, medical devices, and drug packaging.